Call us now:

 What does visa cancellation mean under Thai law?

-In Thailand, visa cancellation is different from a visa simply expiring.
-Expiration occurs when your visa expires on its own, but cancellation happens if you violate the visa rules.
+In Thailand, visa cancellation differs from a visa simply expiring.
+Expiration occurs when your visa naturally expires, but cancellation happens if you violate the visa rules.

-According to Sections 81 and 84 of the Immigration Act, the immigration authorities have complete discretion to cancel a visa when an individual fails to comply with Thai laws, provides false information, works without authorization, or no longer qualifies under the original visa category.
-For example, a Non-Immigrant “B” visa issued for employment becomes invalid as soon as the foreigner’s work permit is terminated.
+According to Sections 81 and 84 of the Immigration Act, immigration authorities hold complete discretion to cancel a visa when an individual fails to comply with Thai laws, provides false information, works without authorization, or no longer qualifies under the original visa category.
+For example, a Non-Immigrant “B” visa issued for employment becomes invalid as soon as the foreigner’s work permit terminates.
 The same applies to student visas when the holder stops attending classes, or retirement visas if the applicant fails to maintain the required financial balance.

-When a visa is cancelled, the person’s right to stay in Thailand immediately ends.
-They must leave the country immediately to avoid fines or other penalties for overstaying their visa.
+When authorities cancel a visa, the person’s right to stay in Thailand immediately ends.
+They must leave the country to avoid fines or other penalties for overstaying their visa.

 Main causes of visa cancellation in Thailand

 The main reason visas are cancelled in Thailand is failure to follow the rules of your stay.
-For individuals with work visas, this can mean working for a company that is not registered or performing tasks that are not permitted.
-If your job ends, your visa is usually cancelled automatically because you no longer meet the requirements.
+For individuals with work visas, this can mean working for a company that isn’t registered or performing tasks that aren’t permitted.
+If your job ends, authorities usually cancel your visa automatically because you no longer meet the requirements.

 Staying in Thailand longer than your visa allows is another common reason for cancellation.
 Even a short overstay can make it more difficult to obtain a visa in the future.
-The Immigration Bureau can fine you or ban you from coming back if you stay without permission.
+The Immigration Bureau can fine you or ban you from returning if you stay without permission.

-Giving false or incomplete information when applying for a visa is also a reason for cancellation.
+Providing false or incomplete information when applying for a visa is also grounds for cancellation.
 This includes items such as fake bank statements, fake school certificates, or incorrect employer details.
-If the authorities discover this, they can cancel your visa, regardless of when it was issued.
+If authorities discover this, they can cancel your visa, regardless of when they issued it.

-If your employer, school, or spouse stops supporting your visa, it can be cancelled automatically.
-Immigration will see that you no longer meet the requirements to stay in Thailand.
+If your employer, school, or spouse stops supporting your visa, immigration may cancel it automatically.
+They will see that you no longer meet the requirements to stay in Thailand.

-Some crimes or rule violations, like fraud, drug use, or causing trouble in public, can lead to your visa being cancelled right away and being deported from Thailand.
+Some crimes or rule violations, like fraud, drug use, or causing trouble in public, can lead to immediate cancellation of your visa and deportation from Thailand.

 Visa cancellation according to visa type